In defence of pale lager

 I never really liked "beer" though.
 It was gassy, watery and pretty foul when warm.
 I drank it because my friends did, because it sent us on adventures and made us feel grown up.
 But none of us enjoyed the flavour.
-A summer spent working in a pub was all it took to convince me that this lager was not really beer – it was made by big business, marketed through misinformation and served so cold you couldn’t see the flaws.
-What had helped me reach this epiphany?
-I found craft beer.
+Then I found craft beer.
 A pint of Red Hook Longhammer in a north London pub that took me on a road I didn’t even know existed.
 I became addicted to IBUs and citrus hops.
 I wanted crystal malts, or brett yeast, or chardonnay barrels.
 I wanted my palate to be assaulted and my brain frazzled.
 I looked back at lager and laughed.
 Could that really be what I used to drink?
 And why on earth do all these idiots around me persist in drinking it?

-I started to think it wasn't just Foster’s that was bad or my Dad’s stubbies that were bland bland.
-It was lager as a whole that was dull.
-I wasn’t really drinking beer.
-Beer is big and bold and occasionally bizarre.
+I started to think it wasn't just Foster’s that was bad or my Dad’s stubbies that were bland – it was lager as a whole that was dull.
+It was made by big business, marketed through misinformation and served so cold you couldn’t see the flaws.
+Real beer is varied, big, bold and occasionally bizarre.

 But the Urquell tank beer was different.
-Topped with more than an inch of creamy head, rich and buttery but also with a pronounced bitterness and lemony scented finish it was magnificent.
-A pint could disappear in ten minutes flat without touching the sides.
+Topped with more than an inch of creamy head, rich and buttery but also with a pronounced bitterness and lemony scented finish.
+It was magnificent.
+A pint could disappear in ten minutes without touching the sides.
 With each one I was entirely satisfied yet craved another.
-It was unlike any other perfect beer experience I had ever had.
+It was unlike any other beer experience I had ever had.
 Instead of wanting to stop, dissect and consider the beer, I just wanted to have that experience again and again and again.

-When you taste a brilliant IPA you can put your finger on why it is – it’s huge fruit flavour, it’s clean smooth finish, it’s balance of bitter and sweet, it’s dank and dangerous aroma.
+When you taste a brilliant IPA you can put your finger on why it is – its huge fruit flavour, its clean smooth finish, its balance of bitter and sweet, its dank and dangerous aroma.
 With a lager I find myself scrabbling for adjectives to describe it.
-And that’s good because you shouldn’t.
+And that’s good, because you shouldn’t have any.
 You should drink it, with friends, and not think about it.
 You should revel in the magic; just hold up your hands and say “I don’t know why this is brilliant, it just is”.

 Here are our favourite lagers, some on the site and some not.
 But you need to try them all.